Quality starts with knowing your tiles.

 PET FRIENDLY

 Tiles are a gentle surface for pets and scratch resistant to their claws.
-Living Room Tiles, for example, are also very easy to clean any little accidents pets may leave behind.
+Tiles are also very easy to clean any little accidents pets may leave behind.

 LOW MAINTENANCE